In this article:

 Lenders set their own criteria for whom they'll lend money to and the terms they'll offer applicants.
-Some companies, such as the lending platform Prosper, require you to have an income of some sort but don't have a minimum income requirement.
-Others, such as LendingPoint, require borrowers to have an annual income of at least $25,000 to qualify for a personal loan.
+Some companies require you to have an income of some sort but don't have a minimum income requirement.
+Others, require borrowers to have an annual income of at least $35,000 to qualify for a personal loan.

 Even if you meet the requirements, the best rates and terms may only be offered to applicants with a high income.
-For example, BestEgg says its lowest interest rates require you to have an annual income of $100,000.
 While you may qualify for a loan with a lower income, expect to pay more than the lowest advertised interest rate.

 How to Qualify for a Personal Loan With Low Income

 Your income is only one of many factors that lenders will consider when reviewing your application.
 Additionally, your credit history, credit score, history with the lender, monthly debt and housing payments, and debt-to-income ratio (DTI) can all impact your eligibility and loan offers.
 If you can improve these factors, you may be able to increase your chances of getting approved in spite of having a low income.

 Make Sure You Include Every Source of Eligible Income